 You do not need to stake ibTokens to enjoy this price appreciation, although you will still earn it while your tokens are staked.

-When Alpaca Finance was launched, the ibToken exchange rate (ie. how many BNB one ibBNB was worth) began at 1.
+When Alpaca Finance first launched, the ibToken exchange rate (ie. how many BNB one ibBNB was worth) began at 1:1.
 Since the launch of leveraged yield farming though, it has continued to increase at a rate equal to the compounding market interest rate.
 This represents the accrual of the lending fees to lenders' tokens.

 For instance, if the lending APY for a year was an average of 50%, the value of the ibToken at the end of the year would be ~1.5.